 You can avoid buying peanut butter which contains xylitol by checking for any natural sweetener or sugar alcohol included as an ingredient.

-So if by any chance if you have accidently fed your dog peanut butter which contained xylitol then immediately take your dog to the vet and get it checked as xylitol is often fatal for dogs.
+So if by any chance if you have accidentally fed your dog peanut butter which contained xylitol then immediately take your dog to the vet and get it checked as xylitol is often fatal for dogs.

 Dogs sometimes develop allergies to certain food over time and therefore it’s always advised to monitor your dog’s food and health to know if there are any sudden degradation in health or if it’s affecting its daily activities.